BSc (Hons) Adult Nursing (Blended) – North East

 This course is for Home UK applicants only.

 Placements are incorporated into each year of the programme to meet the NMC (2018) Standards of Proficiency.
-The full-time programme will expect the student to attend placement for 25 hours / week and the part-time programme is 18 hours / week.
+The student will be expected to attend placement for 25 hours per week.

 - You will need access to a stable internet connection (min 1MB/s)